lag13/why/README.md

 ```

 The above definition is nice because it is concise and has no
-repetition but we will be using this equivalent definition (acheived
+repetition but we will be using this equivalent definition (achieved
 by invoking the `(lambda (g) (g g))`) since it requires a little less
-work to see the parallels with the high level understanding of `Y`:
+work to see the parallels with the high-level understanding of `Y`:

 ```scheme
 (lambda (f)